 Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; do not merely look out for your own personal interests, but also for the interests of others.
 Philippians 2:3-4 (NASB)

-This biblical principle also applies on the marriage bed between Christians.
-Therefore, when a spouse asks for foreplay and orgasm, the requesting spouse should think about his or her spouse too, not just about what he or she wants.
+This biblical principle also applies on the marriage bed between married people.
+Therefore, when a spouse asks for foreplay and orgasm, the requesting spouse should seriously think about his or her spouse, not just about what he or she wants.
+No spouse should rob their spouse.

 Sexual Activity For Married Couples